qiayuanl/legged_control2_doc/docs/source/overview.rst

-.. index:: pair: page; Introduction
+.. index:: pair: page; Overview

-Introduction
+Overview
 ============

 **legged_control2** is a  C++ toolbox for legged robots.
 It provides basic state estimation and observer for debugging and analysis, and a unified hardware interface that facilitates the easy deployment of Reinforcement Learning (RL) policies on real-world robots.